About the Artist

 There is constantly so much I want to paint; it feels like an ongoing backlog of ideas waiting to be brought to life.

 A lot of my inspiration comes from time spent in the ocean surfing.
-Every time I’m out there, I’m full of ideas.
-I notice birds swooping over the water, turtles surfacing, surfers moving across waves, and the changing light across the headland and beach.
+Every time I’m out there, I’m full of ideas and the elements are constantly changing so it's always full of surprises.
+I notice birds swooping over the water, turtles surfacing, surfers dancing across waves, and the changing light across the headland and beach.
 The ocean is always different depending on the time of day.
 Sunrise, sunset, or midday light and that constantly shifts how everything feels.

 What mediums do you work with?
 Have you explored others?